-- 18541. (a) No person shall, with the intent of dissuading another person from voting, within 100 feet of a polling place, do any of the following: - (1) Solicit a vote or speak to a voter on the subject of marking his or her ballot; - (2) Place a sign relating to voters' qualifications or speak to a voter on the subject of his or her qualifications except as provided in Section 14240; - (3) Photograph, videotape, or otherwise record a voter entering or exiting a polling place; - (4) Obstruct ingress, egress, or parking. - (d) Any violation of this section is punishable by imprisonment in a county jail for not more than 12 months, or in the state prison.
-Any person who conspires to violate this section is guilty of a felony. - 18543. (a) Every person who knowingly challenges a person's right to vote without probable cause or on fraudulent or spurious grounds, or who engages in mass, indiscriminate, and groundless challenging of voters solely for the purpose of preventing voters from voting or to delay the process of voting, or who fraudulently advises any person that he or she is not eligible to vote or is not registered to vote when in fact that person is eligible or is registered, or who violates Section 14240, is punishable by imprisonment in the countyjail for not more than 12 months or in the state prison. - (b) Every person who conspires to violate subdivision (a) is guilty of a felony.
+- 18541. (a) A person shall not, with the intent of dissuading another person from voting, within 100 foot limit specified in subdivision (b), do any of the following: - Solicit a vote or speak to a voter on the subject of marking the voter's ballot; - (2) Place a sign relating to voters' qualifications or speak to a voter on the subject of the voter's qualifications except as provided in Section 14240. - (3) Photograph, videorecord, or otherwise record a voter entering or exiting a polling place. - (4) Obstruct ingress, egress, or parking.

+(d) A violation of this section is punishable by imprisonment in a county jail for not more than 12 months, or in the state prison.
+Any person who conspires to violate this section is guilty of a felony.

+18543. (a) Every person who knowingly challenges a person's right to vote without probable cause or on fraudulent or spurious grounds, or who engages in mass, indiscriminate, and groundless challenging of voters solely for the purpose of preventing voters from voting or to delay the process of voting, or who fraudulently advises any person that he or she is not eligible to vote or is not registered to vote when in fact that person is eligible or is registered, or who violates Section 14240, is punishable by imprisonment in the county jail for not more than 12 months or in the state prison.

+(b) Every person who conspires to violate subdivision (a) is guilty of a felony.